 Composers of the Renaissance period

 John Dunstable (1390 – 1453) English composer of polyphonic music.
-Dunstable had a big influence on the development of music through his creation of chords with triads, which became known as the Burgundian School: la contenance angloise or “the English countenance” e.g Quam pulchra es.
+Dunstable had a big influence on the development of music through his creation of chords with triads, which became known as the Burgundian School: la countenance angloise or “the English countenance” e.g Quam pulchra es.

 Giovanni Pierluigi da Palestrina (c.
 1525 – 1594) Italian Renaissance composer of sacred music.
-Palestrina was a prolific composer of masses, mottets, madrigals and offertories.
+Palestrina was a prolific composer of masses, motets, madrigals and offertories.
 An influential work was Missa Papae Marcelli (Pope Marcellus Mass)

 William Byrd (1543 – 1623) English composer of the Renaissance.
 He wrote in many of the forms current in England at the time, including various types of sacred and secular polyphony.
 He helped the development of Anglican church music, and also secular vocal music with his use of Tudor consort and keyboard fantasia.